backdrop-contrib/footnotes/footnotes_wysiwyg/README.txt

 Footnotes Wysiwyg
 --------------------
 Installation Instructions:
+1. Make sure you have enabled wither the WYSIWYG or CKEditor module.
+Otherwise nothing will happen.
-1. Enable the module in /admin/modules
+2. Enable the module in /admin/modules
-2. Enable the "Add Footnote" button in the Wysiwyg settings for the input format(s) that you would like to use.
+3. Enable the "Add Footnote" button in the WYSIWYG or CKEditor module settings.

 TinyMCE
 ----------------------